vmchale/polyglot/README.md

 ### Heuristics

-Polyglot distinguishes itself by being able to disambiguate file names.
-Thus, while `tokei` and `loc` confuse Verilog for Coq, `poly` will not.
+Polyglot distinguishes itself from `tokei` and `loc` by being able to disambiguate file names.
+Thus, `poly` will not confuse Verilog for Coq or Happy for Yacc.

 ## Installation